bonniepeng2002/Bloomi/BLOOMI-LOG.md

     - for every plant in user's collection in db, add plant document as Map<String, Object> into an ArrayList
     - Inflated every cardview in Garden with an item from above ArrayList
     - I was so scared this wasn't ever going to work lol!
+    - after adding a new plant, list of plants refresh
+    - loads plant image onto the small cardview from database

 ## TODO:
+- make is so that the nicknames are unique
 - set up notifications based on the times indicated by the user
 - add plant
     - remove image option
     - change the floating action button to a cardview in garden with a plus sign in the middle?
 - redesign Add Plant activity to look like Plant Card View
 - make edit plant activity that's connected to db
+    - delete plant
 - make dashboard based on db
 - make logo
 - research and apply UI design principles